 INTERNATIONAL WESTERN MUSIC ASSOCIATION

-The Western Music Association is an organization that encourages and supports the preservation, performance and composition of historic traditional and contemporary music and poetry of The West
+The International Western Music Association is an organization that encourages and supports the preservation, performance and composition of historic traditional and contemporary music and poetry of The West

-In large part, the WMA is responsible for the continuing popularity of Western Music.
+In large part, the IWMA is responsible for the continuing popularity of Western Music.
 Articles on Western Music have appeared in national publications, including "Cowboys & Indians", "American Cowboy", "Cowboy" Magazine, "The Christian Science Monitor", and "Billboard", in many newspapers and regional publications in the United States and Canada, and in publications in Europe.
 Western Music can be heard on dedicated radio programs and in folk and country radio formats in the United States, Canada, and Europe, and the number of new CD releases in the genre is growing every year.
-One of the most effective ways of expanding the visibility and enhancing the reputation of Western Music and Poetry is through the annual WMA Convention.
-Through performances, workshops and seminars, WMA educates the public about Western Music and helps people understand and appreciate the contribution of Western Music to our culture.
+One of the most effective ways of expanding the visibility and enhancing the reputation of Western Music and Poetry is through the annual IWMA Convention.
+Through performances, workshops and seminars, IWMA educates the public about Western Music and helps people understand and appreciate the contribution of Western Music to our culture.